Cctns1981/reading-note/201/Class-06.md

 ## Introduction To The DOM?

 ### What is the DOM?
-Documen Object Model-represents the page so that programs can change the document structure, style, and content.
+Document Object Model-represents the page so that programs can change the document structure, style, and content.

 ### Briefly describe the relationship between the DOM and JavaScript.